 BDD requirements are in addition to any requirements established by the Department of Taxation and Finance and the New York State Comptroller with respect to the deposit of public funds and the New York State Board of Real Property Services with respect to real property tax exemptions that may be available to banks within a banking development district.

 In 2003, New York City adopted §1524 of the New York City Charter, creating a similar BDD program authorizing the deposit of below market rate city funds in newly established BDD bank branches located in any of the five boroughs.
 The program is governed by the New York City Banking Commission which is comprised of representatives from the offices of the Mayor, the NYC Comptroller and the NYC Commissioner of Finance.
 The Commission designates which banks are eligible for the city funds.

-To be eligible, a branch must have opened after the area was designated a BDD by the Banking Department, or the branch must have been approved by the Banking Department for a BDD designation and opened on or after January 1, 1997.
+To be eligible, a branch must have opened after the area was designated a BDD by the Department, or the branch must have been approved by the Department for a BDD designation and opened on or after January 1, 1997.
 If the BDD application is approved, the successful NYC BDD applicant may be awarded an additional $5 or $10 million dollars in subsidized deposits from the City of New York.

 The Banking Development Working Group & The Enriched BDD Program

 In late 2004, the Department (at that time known as the New York State Banking Department), together with several New York State and City agencies formed the Banking Development Working Group to promote the newly established NYC BDD program.
 The Banking Development Working Group was comprised of the Department, State Comptroller, Empire State Development Corporation, NYC Comptroller, NYC Department of Finance, NYC Housing Authority, NYC Department of Small Business Services, NYC Economic Development Corporation, and NYC Schools Construction Authority.